-DLCD also collects data and prepares it for distribution to the public.
+• Required Reporting: DLCD collects data and prepares it for distribution to the public.
 This includes annual reports on farm and forestland development and the department's biennial report (ORS 197.060, ORS 197.065, and ORS 197.178).

-Department of Land Conservation and Development Governor's Budget by Fund Source 2017-19
+Department of Land Conservation and Development Agency Request Budget by Fund Source 2017-19